Table of Contents

 • Arrange games and activities and accompany residents during meals and leisure time

-• Organise and coordinate social events and visits, ensuring visitor information is correctly recorded and providing emotional support to both residents and visitors when needed
+• Organise and co-ordinate social events and visits, ensuring visitor information is correctly recorded and providing emotional support to both residents and visitors when needed

-Heart of Worcester College, Worcester July 20XX
+• Heart of Worcester College, Worcester – NVQ in Health & Social Care Training, July 20XX

-British Red Cross Centre, Worcester March 20XX
+• British Red Cross Centre, Worcester – First Aid at Work, March 20XX

 ADDITIONAL SKILLS